Yamabe flow on manifolds with edges: Introduction and statement of the main result

-On closed manifolds local existence of Yamabe flow is a basic consequence of the classical existence theory for parabolic partial differential equations, see Ladyzhenskaya-Solonnikov-Uraltseva \cite{LSU:LAQ}.
+On closed manifolds the short-time existence of the Yamabe flow is a basic consequence of the classical theory for parabolic partial differential equations.
+This classical theory may be found for example in the book by Ladyzhenskaya-Solonnikov-Uraltseva \cite{LSU:LAQ}.
 In the presence of conical or edge singularities the analysis is complicated by the fact that both the operators and the scalar curvature are singular.
 Thus geometric and analytic conditions must be imposed to even make sense of the flow.

+To expand on this a little more, consider as an example a manifold with an isolated rigid conic singularity.
+In a neighbourhood of the cone tip, we may express the metric as

+where $k$ is a smooth metric on the $f$-dimensional link $F$, and $x$ is the distance function.
+A straightforward computation shows that the singular terms in the expansion for the scalar curvature of $g$ are

+This asymptotic calculation still holds at the leading order even if we allow higher order terms in the metric.
+As already noted in \cite{AkutagawaBotvinnik}, in order to solve the Yamabe problem in an asymptotic class of singular metrics we must have $\scal(k) = f(f-1)$, which places a topological restriction on the link.
+Furthermore, as we discuss below, the Yamabe flow may be written as a quasilinear parabolic equation for a conformal factor involving the (singular) Laplacian of the initial metric.
+This equation need not a priori preserve any special structure of the metric, and so an appropriate class of admissible metrics must be described that are preserved under the flow.
+Our approach is to translate this problem to a regularity statement for the initial scalar curvature in an appropriate H\"older function space.

 We mention that in the setup of isolated conical singularities, existence and regularity of solutions to the inhomogeneous heat equation has recently been addressed in a recent preprint of Behrndt \cite{Beh:OTC}.
 Another approach to estimates for conical singularities, and different from the one we give here, is given in the forthcoming paper by Mazzeo-Rubinstein-Sesum \cite{MRS}.

 Our main result is as follows; see Theorem \ref{mainthm} below for the precise statement specifying the class of metrics we consider.

 \begin{thm} There exists a solution to the Yamabe flow starting within a class of compact Riemannian spaces with admissible simple edge singularities that remains asymptotically admissible for a short-time. \end{thm}